 We only hung around on the ridge for 25 minutes as it was a little windy and chilly.
 We retraced our route down.
 It took only 1 hour to make our way off the ridge and back to the cairn on the fireroad.
 It had taken 1hr 38 minutes to hike up that same segment.
 Hiking the fireroad meant that we had to deal with all the deadfall.
 Somehow it did not seem as bad on the way back.
-Emily had perfected the Volcano “haul and toss” and knowing the route helped us to travel just a little quicker.
+Micah had perfected the Volcano “haul and toss” and knowing the route helped us to travel just a little quicker.
 We arrived back at Invincible Creek at 1:45 pm.

 Surprisingly the there was very little wind we we arrived back at the boulder field offering mirror reflections of the mountains in Upper Kananasksis Lake.
-Emily humoured me as I delayed our return trip by 15 minutes as I scrambled up the hillside taking pictures.
+Micah humoured me as I delayed our return trip by 15 minutes as I scrambled up the hillside taking pictures.

 After the photography was finished it was back into the woods.
 It took us just 35 minutes to cover the 2 km back to the car it was 2:55pm.
 The fun was not over.
 On the drive home before getting back to Hwy 40 we spotted a moose walking through some wetlands.
-Emily did her best to take pictures on my camera.
+Micah did her best to take pictures on my camera.
 They turned out pretty good.

 The hike to Mt Nomad (almost) was a wonderful little adventure.
 Setting off later in the summer would make it much more likely to be able to hike to Mt Nomad without the concern of snow travel.
 Even with the snow limiting our trip the ridge was worth the effort making for an entirely satisfy day out.
 I feel I need to revisit this trip and finish up the hike.